mattrussi/gitlab-com-runbooks/docs/disaster-recovery/alerts/GCPScheduledSnapshots.md

 ## Alert Behavior

-- Because these alerts are scoped to the entire GPRD environment without other distinguishing labels, it is not recommended to create a silence unless the cause of the alert is understood and a resolution is in progress.
+- The GCPScheduledSnapshotsFailed alert is scoped to the entire GPRD environment without other distinguishing labels, it is not recommended to create a silence unless the cause of the alert is understood and a resolution is in progress.
+- The GCPScheduledSnapshotsDelayed alert may also fire if a snapshot schedule is paused or removed.
+If this is done intentionally, and the disk needs to stay around, silence the alert for the impacted disk for 1 week, and it will fall out of the query results.
 - False positive alerts can occur when there is an issue ingesting Stackdriver exporter metrics into the monitoring system, resulting in a GCPScheduledSnapshotsDelayed alert.

 ## Severities